Grant B. Martinez

 El Badrawi v.
 DHS Argued in Connecticut Supreme Court and federal district court, drafted briefs filed in federal and state courts, and took numerous depositions.

 - Jewelry Television v.
-Sterling Commerce Prepared partners for direct and cross-examination in a five-week trial on breach of contract and fraud relating to software implementation; drafted numerous successful briefs in federal district court.
+Sterling Commerce Drafted successful briefing in federal district court and Sixth Circuit that saved client close to $30 million; prepared partners for direct and cross-examination in a five-week jury trial on breach of contract and fraud relating to software implementation.

 - City of El Cenizo v.
 Texas (Sanctuary Cities) Representing the City of Houston, drafted portions of merits and emergency stay briefs in Fifth Circuit appeal of preliminary injunction against the State of Texas’ new anti-sanctuary cities law.